5ose/BM_InternApp/README.md

 ('interviewer', 'interviewer@test.com', '123', 'INTERVIEWER');
 ```

-Passwords are plain text for now because this is a simple internship project version.
+> **Note:** Passwords are stored as plain text for now because this is a simple internship project version.
+This should be replaced with password hashing such as BCrypt in a production environment.

 ## Authentication